US seizes second oil vessel off Venezuela coast, officials say

 Trump has also said that US land strikes on the South American country will soon start.

-Maduro has alleged that the US military build-up is aimed at overthrowing him and gaining control of the OPEC nation’s oil resources, which are the world’s largest crude reserves.
+Maduro has alleged that the US military buildup is aimed at overthrowing him and gaining control of Venezuela’s oil resources, which are the world’s largest crude reserves.

 On Saturday, Brazilian President Luiz Inacio Lula da Silva warned Trump against an “armed intervention in Venezuela”, saying that it “would be a humanitarian catastrophe”.

-In a summit of the South American Mercosur bloc in Foz do Iguacu, a city in southern Brazil, Lula repeated his stance against the US’ actions towards Venezuela in a stronger statement, stressing that it would be a “dangerous precedent for the world”.
+At a summit of the South American Mercosur bloc in Foz do Iguacu, a city in southern Brazil, Lula repeated his stance against the US’s actions towards Venezuela in a stronger statement, stressing that it would be a “dangerous precedent for the world”.

-More than four decades after the Falklands War, between Argentina and Britain, he added, “the South American continent is once again haunted by the military presence of an extra-regional power.”
+More than four decades after the Falklands War, between Argentina and the United Kingdom, he added, “The South American continent is once again haunted by the military presence of an extra-regional power.”